bcgov/MyGovBC-MSP/openshift/app/README.md

 ```
 oc tag <yourprojectname-tools>/msp:latest <yourprojectname-test>/msp:latest <yourprojectname-tools>/msp:test
 ```
-The above command will deploy the latest/dev runtime image to *test* env.
+The above command will deploy the latest (which should also be dev) runtime image to *test* env.
 The purpose of tagging runtime image of *test* env in both \<yourprojectname-test\>/msp:latest and \<yourprojectname-tools\>/msp:test is to use \<yourprojectname-tools\>/msp:test as backup such that in case the image stream \<yourprojectname-test\>/msp, which is used by *test* runtime pods, is deleted inadvertently, it can be recovered from \<yourprojectname-tools\>/msp:test.

 The command can be setup as a Jenkins task to faciliate using Jenkins to orchestrate deployment of entire application, as is the case.